schedin/actions-runner-fat/README.md

 | `DISABLE_DOCKER_SERVICE` | `false` | When set to `true`, prevents the Docker daemon from starting.
 Useful where you only need Podman or want to reduce resource usage. |

 ## Container vs. VM Considerations
 This container is designed to be a lightweight alternative to the GitHub-hosted runners while still providing essential tools for CI/CD workflows.
-Unlike the full GitHub Actions VM image, which include multiple versions of each tool and language, this container focuses on providing the latest stable version of each tool to keep the image size manageable.
+Unlike the full GitHub Actions VM image, which includes multiple versions of each tool and language, this container focuses on providing the latest stable version of each tool to keep the image size manageable.